 Whatever the person is doing in their daily job, it would be nice to feel like they personally get a material benefit from what they are doing.
 Perhaps the biggest perk of working for Southwest Airlines is that all employees have free unlimited travel privileges for themselves and eligible dependents on Southwest flights!

-Implementing any (or all!) of these tips can help companies ensure that their employees' wellbeing is at the heart of their organisation.
+While this is not an exhaustive list of work-life balance problems and solutions, implementing any (or all!) of these tips can help companies ensure that their employees’ wellbeing is at the heart of their organisation.
 It will pay big dividends in the eager response received from workers and the more committed they will be to the business as a whole.